 Wash hands before each and every time your little one has a meal or snack.
 Wash their hands after leaving church, grocery stores, playdates, and any other time they are around people.
 Keep hand sanitizer and sanitizing wipes in your car to use after leaving a park without a bathroom to wash. this is what I keep in my car and this in my purse

 Fun fact about hand washing, (no, really, this one is actually fun): When I began putting my firstborn in the nursery at church, he was about 6 months old.
 After I’d pick him up from church, we’d head straight to the bathroom.
 I’d hold my little baby over the sink and scrub his hands with soap and water.
 I got some funny looks:)

 I have washed my “baby’s” hands since the first, and I still do today.
 The first thing my three-year-old does when we get home from anywhere is pull up a stool to the sink.
 The older kids all disperse to various sinks, and wash the yuck away!

 Do these two (crazy simple) things and see what happens.

-Two of the simplest, most affordable and most effective ways to keep your kids healthy during flu season.
+Two of the simplest, most affordable, and most effective ways to keep your kids healthy during flu season.
 Lots of Vitamin C, and over-the-top hand washing.
 Finally, you gotta know, they might still get sick.
-However, if they’re little bodies are armed with plenty of Vitamin C, they will be stronger to fight it.
-And developing great hand washing habits is just a plain ole’ good idea!
-CLICK HERE TO READ ANOTHER POST LIKE THIS
+However, if their little bodies are armed with plenty of Vitamin C, they will be stronger to fight it.
+And developing great handwashing habits is just a plain ole’ good idea!